ecn310/course-project-zipcentercrime/Reproducibility Package/README.md

 3. Select Export Table
 4. Choose your prefered location to save the file
 5. When naming the file end it with .csv so that it is able to export as a text doccument

+Repeat the steps under Set up, Data manipulation, and Export geocoded data with using the 2017_Crime_911calls.csv data set instead of the 2017_911_call_data.csv data to analize data specifically related to crime
 # Data Analysis
-1. Open ArcDataDo.do through this [link](https://github.com/ecn310/course-project-zipcentercrime/blob/main/Reproducibility%20Package/Do%20files/ArcDataDo.do) or by clicking Do files\ArcDataDo.do in line 10
+1. Open ArcDataDo.do through this [link](https://github.com/ecn310/course-project-zipcentercrime/blob/main/Reproducibility%20Package/Do%20files/ArcDataDo.do) or by clicking Do files\ArcDataDo.do
+2. This do file does not correctly import the data from ArcGIS in Stata16.
+Therefore, we have limited the version used to run this program to Stata18
-2. Edit the working directory to where you stored the data previously exported from ArcGIS Pro
+3. Edit the working directory in line 10 to the place where this repository is stored locally on your computer
-3. In line 88 change the computer name and file path to get hub to export graoh into
+4. This do file has all of our data analysis work done from the data exported from ArcGIS Pro including making the graphs